faridfr/what_is_ssl/README.md

-# what_is_ssl
+# What is SSL ?
 A presentation with impress.js for university

+# impress.js
 This presentation created with ( impress.js ) .
 It's a presentation framework based on the power of CSS3 transforms and transitions in modern browsers and inspired by the idea behind prezi.com